pravega/pravega/docs/getting-started.md

 **Download Pravega**

-Download the pravega release from the [github releases page](https://github.com/pravega/pravega/releases).
+Download the Pravega release from the [github releases page](https://github.com/pravega/pravega/releases).
-If you prefer to build pravega yourself, you can download the code and run `./gradlew distribution`.
-More details are shown in the pravega [README.md](https://github.com/pravega/pravega/blob/master/README.md).
+If you prefer to build Pravega yourself, you can download the code and run `./gradlew distribution`.
+More details are shown in the Pravega [README.md](https://github.com/pravega/pravega/blob/master/README.md).

 ```
 $ tar xfvz pravega-0.1.0.tgz